Vidhyarth05/EV-Crash-Safety-Check-Recovery-System-Using-Pic16f877a/README.md

    - Measure current using ACS712
    - If current < or > threshold → `Motor Fault` (buzzer + LCD alert)

-## 📁 Repository Contents
+## Repository Contents

-- `schematic.pdf` – Circuit schematic
+- `Documentation` – Circuit schematic,Bill of materials , Project Report
-- `project_report.docx` – Full documentation
-- `code.c` – Embedded C code for PIC16F877A
+- `code` – Embedded C code for PIC16F877A
-- `test_videos/` – Demo and testing videos
+- `videos` – Demo and testing videos
-- `sensor_data.csv` – Recorded sensor data during testing
 - `README.md` – Project description (this file)

 Built with ❤️ by Vidhyarth